-The screenshot below illustrate the UC-Sec Control Center → Global Profiles → Routing: To\MTSAllstream.
+The screenshots below illustrate the UC-Sec Control Center → Global Profiles → Routing: To_MTSAllstream.
 As shown in Figure 1, MTS Allstream SIP Trunk is connected with transportation protocol UDP.
-If there is a match in the To header of the CM\MTSAllstream URI Group defined in Section 6.2.1, the call will be routed to the Next Hop Server 1 which is the IP address of MTS Allstream SIP Trunk on port 5060.
+If there is a match in the To header of the CM_MTSAllstream URI Group defined in Section 6.2.1, the call will be routed to the Next Hop Server 1 which is the IP address of MTS Allstream SIP Trunk on port 5060.